murb/workbook/readme.markdown

 Simply initialize a simple spreadsheet using:

     b = Workbook::Book.new

+or

+    b = Workbook::Book.open filename

 Calling

     s = b.sheet
 	t = s.table

-will give you an empty Sheet and Table.
+will give you an empty, or the first, Sheet and Table.

 You may want to initialize the whole shebang from a 2-d array, like this: